Gelatine is a very cheap material used in food and sweets. It has been used in makeup since the 1920ís.

 Now magic is happening!
 Let the mix rise for a while without stirring it.
 30 seconds usually works fine..

 The gelatine is foaming because the mix of tartaric acid and bicarbonate in combination with the heat produces carbondioxid (the same gas as you exhale).

-The foam now needs to be refined for about a minute by slowly stirring before you use it in a mould or directly on skin.
+The foam now needs to be refined for about a minute by slowly stirring before you use it in a mold

 Putting it directly on the skin